makersacademy/rps-challenge/README.md

 I'm also uncertain about mocking item factories effectively.
 I found some disagreement online about whether it's really appropriate for a mock to return another mock.
 This seems to be because it isn't very in-keeping with the Law of Demeter - if the class you're testing needs to call functionality on an instance of a class, shouldn't it just instantiate that class itself, rather than reaching it through another object?
 In the case of my code, I decided it was acceptable for my mock WeaponFactory to return a mock weapon instance, since the entire point of WeaponFactory was to extract logic for choosing item types out of the Game class - Game doesn't mind what weapon the player chooses, it just needs an appropriate object that it can call #fight on.
 Really my Game class needed a mock weapon instance, it just happened to have to go through WeaponFactory to get to it.

-I did not commit at all while working on the project.
+I did not commit at all while working on the first part of the project.
 This was lazy, and reflected that I struggled sometimes to trace a clear line through writing this code.
 There weren't many natural pauses, since I found myself accidentally writing tests after source code, having failed to identify what really needed testing, and constantly revisiting and second guessing my approach.
 The new layer of web application control logic seems to have brought back old bad habits of imagining source code/implementation detail before imagining tests.

 ++ The Brief